mldelaney94/mldelaney94.github.io/_posts/2019-02-20-foreach-performance.markdown

 2. An expression tree is a tree of operators and operands and is actually difficult to explain.
 I recommend looking at [expression tree explanation](http://www.geeksforgeeks.org/expression-tree/).
 A cop-out I know but I feel like they're something to be revisited, perhaps in another blog post.

 3. An anonymous method is a method without a name, just a body.
 Delegates only have a signature, anonymous methods only have a body.
-So they can be combined.
+The compiler will just generate a name for you.

 So from that a lambda function is a function with only a body.
 Parts of the Enumerable class use delegate functions, making lambda's convenient for looping and in general, lambda expressions are very useful for making a function quickly and easily in a situation where a complete function is not called for and mostly with little performance decrease.